 I've long thought there has been a major lack of simple American History overviews for the elementary homeschool crowd.
 Kids need hands-on activities to engage them, and they need a program based in engaging texts or living stories to keep them interested in the subject.
 In my preliminary series, 10 Days of Early American History for Elementary Kids, I’ll share some learning and activity ideas for teaching about American History from the Native Americans until James Madison.

-I’ve been working so hard on getting together an amazing American History curriculum for my co-op class this year.
-This week, I’ll begin sharing some of these book lists and lesson plans about American History!
+I worked hard on getting together an amazing American History lesson plans for my co-op class this year.
+In this series I begin sharing some of these book lists and lesson plans about American History!

 The following is the beginning for a tentative schedule for a basic American history year using mostly living history books and some interactive projects and ideas that I've found.
 I hope to finish up and send you the first nine lessons in the next two weeks.
 Then, I'll be back with more in a month or so!